rpurush07/purufirstrepo/README.md

 # purufirstrepo
-this is first repository with github
+this is the first repository with GitHub added this line to make first commit